SS Prince Rupert: Design and description

-The passenger ship had a passenger capacity of 1,756; 220 First class, 36 Second class and 1,500 excursionists on the promenade deck.
+The passenger ship had a passenger capacity of 1,756; 220 first class, 36 second class and 1,500 excursionists on the promenade deck.
 In 1916, Prince Rupert was given limited staterooms for second-class travellers.
 Six four-berth and one two-berth staterooms were installed.
 Prince Rupert also had a refrigerated freight capacity of 350 tons.

 Service history

 Prince Rupert was ordered from Swan Hunter & Wigham Richardson and was constructed at their shipyard at Wallsend-on-Tyne.
 The passenger ship was launched on 13 December 1909 and completed in March 1910.
 Upon arrival on the West Coast of Canada, Prince Rupert was used for express service between Vancouver, Victoria, Prince Rupert, Stewart, Anyox, the Queen Charlotte Islands and Seattle.
 The ship arrived at her namesake town for the first time on 15 June 1910.
 In 1912, Prince Rupert underwent conversion from coal-burning to oil-burning fuel, which was performed by the B.C.
 Marine Railway Company at Esquimalt, British Columbia.

 Beginning in 1916, Prince Rupert began her career as an "unlucky ship".
-On 28 December 1916, the vessel was involved in a collision with the tugboat Cleeve in Vancouver Harbour.
+On 28 December 1916, the vessel collided with the tugboat Cleeve in Vancouver Harbour.
 The following year on 23 March, the ship ran aground on Genn Island while leaving Anyox during a gale.
 Prince Rupert was eventually lifted off the rocks and spent two months in dry dock at Prince Rupert undergoing repairs.

 On 1 May 1918, the ship's screws were stripped and Prince Rupert was forced to dock at Victoria for repairs.
 On 14 January 1919 she was struck by lightning in Vancouver Harbour.
 In October that year, the ship suffered a fire in her cargo hold, and underwent $25,000 in repairs.
 On 20 September 1920, the vessel struck a reef in Swanson Bay and tore a 12 ft hole in the bottom of the hull.
 Prince Rupert was beached and the passengers and crew landed.
 However, at high tide, the ship became completely submerged except for sections of the bridge and upper deck.